 9. An urn contains 10 black and 5 white balls.
-Two balls are drawn from the urn one after the other without replacement.
-What is the probability that both balls are black?
+Two balls are drawn from the run one after the other without replacement.
+What is the probability that first ball is black and second ball is black and second ball is black and second ball is white ?

 10. Three cards are drawn successively, without replacement from a pack of 52 well shuffied cards.
-What is the probability that first, second and third cards are jack, queen and king, respectively ?
+What is the probability that first, second and third cards are jack, queen and kind, respectively ?